fvckgrimm/go-grimm-wtf/content/posts/ai-ethics.md

 # Conclusion

 Be free, Run your own shit, $5 VPS, later.
-But actually probably gonna turn arch desktop into a server and run [open webui](https://github.com/open-webui/open-webui) run my own locally.
+But actually probably gonna turn my arch desktop into a server and run [open webui](https://github.com/open-webui/open-webui) to run my own locally.